Morocco Country Commercial Guide

 Overview

 Morocco has experienced annual rain deficits since 2015 causing weak runoffs, a reduction in water supply to dams, and diminished recharge of groundwater.
-In regions where the demand relies exclusively on local supply systems, successive drought years have caused chronic shortages.
-According to the World Resources Institute (WRI), Morocco ranked 22nd among countries most at-risk of water shortage.
+In regions where the demand relies exclusively on local supply systems, successive drought years have caused chronic shortages, and a sustained depletion of groundwater resources.
+According to the World Resources Institute (WRI), Morocco ranks 27th among countries most at-risk of water shortage.
+Morocco’s water per capita is currently 565 m3 a reduced from 2,560m3 in the 1960s, according to Minister of Equipment and Water Nizar Baraka.
+This ratio is expected to decline to 480m3/capita/year by 2030.

-The Department of Water, within the Ministry of Equipment, Transport, Logistics and Water determines governmental priorities and invests in large infrastructure projects within the sector like dams, pipelines, and canal systems.
-ONEE (the National Office of Electricity and Water) is the national water and electricity utility, and the company that invests in major strategic and structural projects for potable water and wastewater.
-A state-owned company, ONEE also commonly administers public tenders for the sector.
-In addition to ONEE’s role in the water sector, private companies in Rabat, Casablanca, and Tangier are responsible for potable water delivery and distribution.
+The General Directorate of Water, within the Ministry of Equipment and Water, determines governmental priorities and invests in large infrastructure projects such as dams, pipelines, and canal systems.
+ONEE (the National Office of Electricity and Water) is the national water and electricity utility and a state-owned company.
+ONEE invests in major strategic and structural projects for potable water and wastewater and also commonly administers public tenders for the sector.
+In addition to ONEE’s role in the water sector, SRMs (Regional Multiservices companies) across the country (one per region) are responsible for potable water delivery and distribution.

-To rebuild and restore water availability across the country, Morocco implemented a “National Water Plan” (PNE) in 2020, setting out an ambitious action plan to invest nearly $40 billion into the water sector.
+To rebuild and restore water availability across the country, Morocco implemented a “National Water Plan” in 2020, setting out an ambitious action plan to invest nearly $45 billion into the water sector.
+In 2024, King Mohammed VI issued instructions to allocate an additional budget in support of the National Program for Drinking Water Supply and Irrigation 2020-2027 (a subset of the National Water Plan).

 Leading Sub-sectors